 The percentage of each material in the alloy affects its properties (hardness, ease to cast, resistance to corrosion, machinability, colour, etc.).
 The addition of new elements to the matrix of copper alters its microscopic structure thus changing its properties and reaction to external conditions.
 The composition of the Bavaria Statue is 92% copper, 5% zinc, 2% tin, and 1% lead.

-It is widely known that the colour of pure copper is its characteristic reddish brown.
-Nevertheless, many famous statues that are made of copper alloys like the Buddha Kamakura Daihatsu, Gautama Buddha, and the renowned Statue of Liberty in New York are actually greenish blue.
-Copper forms a multitude of compounds of different oxidation states which all vary in color.
+It is widely known that the colour of pure copper is its characteristic reddish-brown.
+Nevertheless, many famous statues that are made of copper alloys like the Buddha Kamakura Daihatsu, Gautama Buddha, and the renowned Statue of Liberty in New York are actually greenish-blue.
+Copper forms a multitude of compounds of different oxidation states which all vary in colour.